planetlabs/planet-client-python/docs/cli/cli-tips-tricks.md

 ##### Simplification with OGR

-The other thing you'll likely want to do to visualize large amounts of data is to simplify it some.
+The other thing you’ll likely want to do to visualize large amounts of data is to simplify it some.
 Many simplification tools call for a 'tolerance', often set in degrees.
 For SkySat some useful values are:

 | tolerance | result                                                                                                          |